dokun1/kitura-safe-lab/README.md

 ## Getting started

-// TODO: make branch for starter projects, as completed project should be on master branch.

 First, clone this repository.
 The `master` branch of this repo is the completed project.
 The `` branch is the starter project for lab completion.
 Here's how you can prepare your development environment for either branch.

 ### Setting up the server